 Other than that, utility-scale off-grid batteries can provide key services such as frequency regulation, spinning reserve management, and black-start services.
-It is commonly observed that an imbalance between the power demand and supply for industrial state units or residential neighborhoods with high energy demand, can lead to voltage dips.
+It is commonly observed that an imbalance between the power demand and supply for industrial state units or residential neighbourhoods with high energy demand can lead to voltage dips.

 In conclusion, off-grid BESS systems in grid forming configuration can work reliably with solar energy systems and maximize solar penetration.
 With the battery forming the grid all the time, a diesel generator is not required all the time and is only used when the state of charge of the BESS reaches a minimum level.
 This allows the site to work partially on 100% renewable energy reducing fuel consumption and also the noise of diesel engines.

-In order to maximize the performance of your off-grid systems and increase the endurance of your BESS, request a call with one of our microgrid controller experts here.
+In order to maximize the performance of your off-grid systems and increase the endurance of your BESS, request a call with one of our microgrid controller experts.